caglarcakan/stimulus_neural_populations/README.md

 ### Installation

-The first step is cloning this repository to your computer by either using
+If you have a git client installed on your computer, the first step is cloning this repository to your computer:

 ```
 git clone https://github.com/caglarcakan/stimulus_neural_populations.git
 ```

-in the command line or downloading the repository as a zip file from github.
+Alternatively, you can download the repository as a zip file from github [here](https://github.com/caglarcakan/stimulus_neural_populations/archive/master.zip).
 After cloning or downloading the repository, please navigate in your terminal to the directory which contains the project.

 #### Anaconda environment